-- RG 146.98 The authorised assessor should provide a Statement of Attainment or equivalent documentation to the adviser upon the successful completion of an approved training course on the ASIC Training Register or an individual assessment.
-Where an RTO issues a Statement of Attainment it must be in accordance with the Australian Quality Training Framework (AQTF). - RG 146.99 The Statement of Attainment or equivalent documentation can be produced as evidence of compliance with this regulatory guide. - A Statement of Attainment is not required for advisers who have completed a course which was, at that time, listed on the ASIC Training Register and did not require the issue of a Statement of Attainment (i.e. prior to 31 December 2002), regardless of whether it has subsequently been reviewed on the ASIC Training Register and confirmed as being aligned to the Financial Services Training Package.
+RG 146.104 The authorised assessor should provide a Statement of Attainment or equivalent documentation to the adviser upon the successful completion of an approved training course on the ASIC Training Register or an individual assessment.
+Where an RTO issues a Statement of Attainment it must be in accordance with the Australian Quality Training Framework (AQTF).

+- RG 146.105 The Statement of Attainment or equivalent documentation can be produced as evidence of compliance with this regulatory guide. - RG 146.106 A Statement of Attainment is not required for advisers who have completed a course which was, at that time, listed on the ASIC Training Register and did not require the issue of a Statement of Attainment (i.e. prior to 31 December 2002), regardless of whether it has subsequently been reviewed on the ASIC Training Register and confirmed as being aligned to the Financial Services Training Package. - RG 146.107 As the assessment of skills is necessary (in accordance with the AQTF) before a Statement of Attainment can be issued, we do not require a Statement of Attainment to be issued where a person provides general advice only.